Enterprise-CMCS/cmcs-eregulations/README.md

 These values can be found on AWS Parameter Store.

 ### Register to test IDP IDM
-- Sign into the URL [https://test.idp.idm.cms.gov/](https://test.idp.idm.cms.gov/) to access the CMS IDP (Identity Provider) portal.
+- Sign into the URL [https://test.idp.idm.cms.gov/](https://test.idp.idm.cms.gov/) to access the IDP (Identity Provider) portal.
 - Set up Multi-Factor Authentication (MFA) for your account.
 Follow the provided prompts and instructions to complete the MFA setup process.
 - Once your account has been successfully set up with MFA, please notify the CMS Okta team.
-- Inform the CMS Okta team that you need to be added to the eRegs group.
+- Inform the Okta team that you need to be added to the eRegs group.

-Please note that the provided URL (https://test.idp.idm.cms.gov/) may require a valid CMS IDP account to access.

-### Troubleshooting tips
+### Troubleshooting
 - Issue: Setting OIDC_OP_AUTHORIZATION_ENDPOINT not found
   This error indicates that the environment variables are not properly set.
 - Solution:
   - On your local environment verify that the DJANGO_SETTINGS_MODULE environment variable is set to ${DJANGO_SETTINGS_MODULE:-cmcs_regulations.settings.euasettings}.
 You can modify your docker-compose.yml file to include this setting: DJANGO_SETTINGS_MODULE: ${DJANGO_SETTINGS_MODULE:-cmcs_regulations.settings.euasettings}.
   - On dev, val, prod ensure that DJANGO_SETTINGS_MODULE is set correctly in AWS Param Store.

-## Serverless set up
-We use serverless in conjunction with GitHub Actions to deploy our application to our various environments.

-### Functions
-To allow us to deploy our application to various environments and prohibit certain Lambda functions to be deployed to different environments, we split our Lambda functions out into a specific folder.
-In backend/serverless_functions there is a different YML file for each environment.
-When you want to add a Lambda function to each environment, add the function the corresponding environment folder.